hmrc/income-tax-mtd-changelog/README.md

 #### Self Assessment Accounts API

-Existing API version 3.0 and 4.0 updated with the following change.
+Existing API version 3.0 updated with the following change.

 ##### Changed
 `fromDate` and `toDate` query parameters to be inclusive for the following endpoints: